IN PRACTICE COMPONENT - NO WORK EXPERIENCE REQUIRED

 - May be undertaken in one or multiple placements

-- May include experience undertaken as an undergraduate (but such experience cannot be used to satisfy the entire 75 day placement)
+- May include experience undertaken as an undergraduate (but such experience cannot be used to satisfy the entire placement)

 how to have your work experience approved

-Simply follow the following four steps:
+Simply follow the following six steps:

-- Read the Work Experience Rules for your state thoroughly to seek admission.
+- Read the Work Experience Rules thoroughly.

-We will then advise you of the outcome of your application.
+- We will then advise you of the outcome of your application.

 Can work experience be approved retrospectively?

-Your work experience must still comply with the Work Experience Rules – and you still need to follow Steps 2-4 above.
+Your work experience must still comply with the Work Experience Rules – and you still need to follow Steps 2-6 above.